Super Show 10

-Super Show 10 is an ongoing 20th anniversary tour by the South Korean boy band Super Junior, which started at KSPO Dome, South Korea on August 22, 2025, and it is set to end in March 2026.
+Super Show 10 is a 20th anniversary tour by the South Korean boy band Super Junior, which started at KSPO Dome, South Korea on August 22, 2025, and ended on April 5, 2026, at the same venue.
+The final three concerts was promoted as the tour's encore and was titled Super Show 10: SJ-Core.
 The concert tour featured songs from the boy band's latest album Super Junior25, as well as older songs from their music catalogue.

 Background

 Super Junior debuted in November 2005 with the album Super Junior 05.
 In June 2024, they released the stand-alone single Show Time, signalling the start of activities leading up to the boy band's upcoming 20th anniversary.
 Shortly after, they embarked on a short Asian tour, the Super Show Spin-Off: Halftime which served as a build-up to the anniversary.
 On the final show of the tour in Jakarta, they revealed a new album and its tied-up tour is in the plan.
 In the closing VCR, they also teased that Heechul will be returning to the boy band's line-up on the upcoming tour.
 He had missed three of the band's previous tours, the Super Show 8: Infinite Time (2019), Super Show 9: Road (2022–2023), and Super Show Spin-Off: Halftime, due to difficulties in performing their choreographies as he continued to experience chronic leg pain after a 2006 car accident that rendered him disable.

 In an episode of Im Won-hee's Gourmet Show aired in March 2025, Leeteuk revealed that the boy band is in the process of producing a new album.
 A news outlet then reported that the album would be released in early July.
 SM Entertainment, the band's label officially confirmed the album's release date to be on July 8 and revealed its title as Super Junior25, a homage to their debut album's title.
 "Express Mode", an uptempo club-pop song served as the album's title track.
 The agency also announced on June 12, 2025, that Super Junior will launch a world tour, the Super Show 10 to celebrate their 20th debut anniversary, as well as revealing concert dates for 16 cities.
 The tour started at KSPO Dome, Seoul in August 2025 and is projected to end in March 2026.
+In January 2026, Super Junior through their agency announced a 3-days encore concert entitled Super Show 10: SJ-Core to be held at KSPO Dome on April 3 to April 5, 2026, to top off the tour and conclude their 20th anniversary activities.